-At the end of April, the 51st anniversary of Earth Day will take place, the annual event whose purpose is to show support for environmental protection across the globe.
+Today marks the 51st anniversary of Earth Day, the annual event whose purpose is to show support for environmental protection across the globe.

-Earth Day takes place on April 22 and includes a wide range of events coordinated globally by earthday.org, spread out across 193 countries and celebrated by millions of people.
+Earth Day includes a wide range of events coordinated globally by earthday.org, spread out across 193 countries and celebrated by millions of people.

 Netflix Canada also has an impressive library of sustainability documentaries that allow viewers to discover the planet’s wonders, hoping to trigger a conversation about climate issues, consumerism, food systems, overconsumption, and what needs to be changed.

 All from the comfort of your own couch, here are more than a dozen documentaries that should be on your radar in honor of Earth Day.

 A filmmaker goes looking for the truth behind the destruction of Earth’s oceans.
 What he finds is a shocking indictment of the entire industry.

 The doc plunges into the standard practices about the fish factory farming industry and its detrimental damages to all of the animals and the planet.

 The Oscar-nominated true story of the rangers risking their lives to save Africa’s most precious national park and its endangered gorillas.

 Learn how factory farming is decimating the planet’s natural resources — and why this crisis has been largely ignored by major environmental groups.

 Experience our planet’s natural beauty and examine how climate change impacts all living creatures in this ambitious documentary of spectacular scope.